Skip to main content

 Cell style

-To apply a CSS class to the table body or footer cells, use the cellStyle parameter of the tableShape property.
-The style of the header cells can be customized via the cellStyle parameter of the headerShape property.
-In both cases the cellStyle function returns a string, which can be used as a CSS class name to apply specific styles to a cell.
+To style body or footer cells, use the cellStyle parameter of the tableShape property.
+To style header cells, use the cellStyle parameter of the headerShape property.
+In both cases, the cellStyle function returns a CSS class name that Pivot applies to the cell.

-• for the table body cells, styles are applied dynamically based on cell values (e.g., "Down", "Up", "Idle") in the "status" field and on total values (greater than 40 or less than 5)
+• body cells receive a class based on cell values (e.g., "Down", "Up", "Idle" in the status field) and on total values (greater than 40 or less than 5)

 const widget = new pivot.Pivot("#pivot", {